pixx-io/akeneo/README.md

 ```
 Unless told otherwise the `PIXXIO_OLD_VERSION` flag will indicate the v1 version when set to true

+If you have an own CSP configuration you can disable the included one by setting the `PIXXIO_CSP=false` variable in your `.env.local`.
+Make sure you enable Akeneo to connect to the Pixx.io servers.

 After that, clear cache and rebuild the frontend
 ```bash
 make cache #upgrade-front should do it also but to be sure just clear it